 Payment Services Directive 2Introduction What is PSD2?
 What is a Third-Party Payment Service Provider?
 For customers, what are the most important changes introduced by PSD2?
-The possibilities of PSD2 for BNP Paribas Fortis FAQ
+FAQ

 PSD 2, the second Directive regulates the payment services in the European Union and strengthens customer protection.